DataDog/browser-sdk/packages/logs/README.md

 # Browser Log Collection

-Send logs to Datadog from web browsers or other Javascript clients with the browser logs SDK.
+Send logs to Datadog from web browsers with the browser logs SDK.

 With the browser logs SDK, you can send logs directly to Datadog from JS clients and leverage the following features: